atomisthq/docs/docs/developer/commands.md

 });
 ```

-We assign the message sent to the `respond` method so we can later
+We assign the message sent to the `response` property so we can later
 confirm it was the message we expected.

 [mocha]: https://mochajs.org/ (Mocha Test Framework)